 NFL Week 15 Predictions: Colts @ Vikings, Ravens @ Browns, Dolphins @ Bills, Lions @ Jets, Bengals @ Bucs, Giants @ Commanders

-This week's NFL Sunday live on Sky sees the Jets (7-6) host the Lions (6-7) in a key clash for playoff spots, while Tom Brady and Joe Burrow meet as the Bucs (6-7) host the Bengals (9-4); there's also a bonus Saturday night triple-header, kicking off with Colts (4-8-1) at Vikings (10-3)
+This week's NFL Sunday live on Sky sees the Jets (7-6) host the Lions (6-7) in a key clash for playoff spots, while Tom Brady and Joe Burrow meet as the Bucs (6-7) host the Bengals (9-4)

-Sky Sports is showing a massive SIX live NFL games over the weekend, with a bonus Saturday evening triple-header to go with the usual Sunday slate of games... but which teams are in action, and who are Neil Reynolds and Jeff Reinebold backing to triumph?
+Sky Sports is showing a massive SIX live NFL games over the weekend, with the usual Sunday slate of games last up following Saturday's triple-header... but which teams are in action, and who are Neil Reynolds and Jeff Reinebold backing to triumph?

 Neil and Jeff were back to make their Week 15 predictions on the latest episode of the Inside The Huddle podcast, looking ahead to the weekend's live action on Sky Sports NFL.